soulellis/queer.archive.work/README.md

 Best practices:

 * Photography: ask for permission
-* Cleaning up your own mess!
-“I’m messy but not dirty”
+* Clean up your mess
 * Respect the other residents at Rooms & Works
 * Assume that people are trying to be helpful
 * Be safe